payskyCompany/NUMO-PayButton-SDK-ios-example/README.md

 ```
 in order to use our SDK you should get merchant id and Terminal id from our company.

-1-import PayButton
+1-import PayButtonNumo
-2 – create a new instance from PayButton:-
+2 – create a new instance from PayButtonNumo:-

  let paymentViewController = PaymentViewController ()

-you need to just pass some parameters to PayButton class instance :-
+you need to just pass some parameters to PayButtonNumo class instance :-
   1-Merchat id.
   2-Terminal id.
   3-Payment amount.